 A 2008 graduate from New England College with a degree in Sport and Recreation Management and a Coaching Minor.
 Taylor was four-year member for the Pilgrims men's soccer team being named to The Commonwealth Coast Conference All-Conference 3rd Team in 2007 and team captain in 2008.
 The Pilgrims also were ECAC Tournament finalists in 2007 and achieved 40 wins, most in school history, during a four-year span.

 Taylor completed a master’s degree in Sport Management and a certificate in International Sport Management from SNHU in 2010.
 During his master’s program he completed his internship with the New England Revolution in their Soccer Operations department.
-Taylor completed a second certificate in finance in 2016 and is currently pursuing his second master’s degree in Data Analytics from SNHU.
+Taylor completed a second certificate in finance in 2016, as well as a second master’s degree in Data Analytics from SNHU in 2017.

-Taylor resides with his wife, Erin, in Salem, N.H., with their daughter, Lulu, and two bulldogs, Paddy and Journey.
+Taylor resides with his beautiful wife, Erin - the backbone of their family - in Salem, N.H., with their daughters, Lulu and Pippa, and two bulldogs, Paddy and Journey.